Casehero

 In terms of time to maturity, we can see that the more time the option has left until its maturity date, the higher it is priced.
 This is because, with a longer period of time to maturity, the underlying price would have more time to move as well.
 In this way, the option price would be worth more than an option with less time until expiration.

-Same as the time to maturity, stocks’ volatility would also have an impact on option prices.
-From the option prices, we calculated, more volatile stocks are always worth more than the ones with lower volatility.
+Similar to the time to maturity, stocks’ volatility would also have an impact on option prices.
+From the option prices we calculated, more volatile stocks are always worth more than the ones with lower volatility.

 This happens because the stocks with higher volatility would have more chances to breach the strike price before expiration, offering more profit opportunities.